Reddimus/USACO_notes/Multi-D_Dynamic_Programming/Gold/P2_2016-Circular_Barn_Revisited/README.md

 4. **Answer**:
     - The final answer is the minimum value of dp[k][0] after considering all possible starting room configurations.

+Optimization: After calculating dp[k][0], you can stop calculating the rest of the table since the minDist answer will not change.

 ### Time & Space complexity:
 **Time:** `O(n^3 * k)`
 **Space:** `O(k * n)`